 True victims don’t want to talk about the abuse all the time.
 However, one word or sentence from you that indicates that you are aware of who their abuser really is; is like someone pouring healing oil into the wounds of their soul.
 That one statement will strengthen and help in their journey.

-Most victims of narcissism learn that love is conditional in every sense of the word, making an unconditional support system outside of their narcissistic relationship all the more important.
+Most victims of narcissism learn that love is conditional in every sense of the word, making an unconditional support system outside of their narcissistic relationship extremely important.

 It can be exhausting to watch someone you care about be manipulated, used, and constantly agitated from the stress that results from a relationship with a narcissist.
 When you feel the need to point out to victims that their reactions are exaggerated, that they should just “let it go,” and that they should not allow their abuser to impact their feelings; don’t!
 This usually comes from a perspective of wanting to help, but it often adds to the pain and will isolate victims.